General Admissions FAQ

 Q: I submitted my application and on the “status” page it reads that my GRE scores have not arrived.
 I ordered my scores a while ago, should I be concerned?

 It can take approximately 2.5 weeks for Berkeley to receive GRE scores.
-You can check the GRE status on your application by using the login you created for your online graduate application.
-If more than 2.5 weeks have passed since you have submitted your GRE scores and they are not showing up as received, please feel free to contact us at email@example.com and we can check for your scores manually.
+You may check the status of your scores via your application status page.
+If more than 2.5 weeks have passed since you have submitted your GRE scores and they are not showing up as received, please feel free to contact us at firstname.lastname@example.org and we can check for your scores manually.
 Be sure that ETS sent your scores to the correct institution (Berkeley’s institution code is 4833).

 Q: Can I submit my GMAT or LSAT in lieu of the GRE?

 The GRE is required by all applicants applying to the MPP program.
 No exceptions.
 No substitutions.